aws-samples/amazon-serverless-datalake-workshop/instructions.md

 # Serverless Analysis of data in Amazon S3 using Amazon Athena

-> If you are using Amazon Athena for the first then follow the [Setting Up Amazon Athena](https://docs.aws.amazon.com/athena/latest/ug/setting-up.html) to make sure you have the correct permissions to execute the lab.
+> If you are using Amazon Athena for the first then follow the <a href="https://docs.aws.amazon.com/athena/latest/ug/setting-up.html" target="_blank">Setting Up Amazon Athena</a> to make sure you have the correct permissions to execute the lab.

 Athena integrates with the AWS Glue Data Catalog, which offers a persistent metadata store for your data in Amazon S3.
 This allows you to create tables and query data in Athena based on a central metadata store available throughout your AWS account and integrated with the ETL and data discovery features of AWS Glue.
 In this workshop we will leverage the AWs Glue Data Catalog `weblogs` for serverless analysis in Amazon Athena